PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 14:27:16
+Last updated: 2024-04-02 14:29:19
-Random Quote: Thought is the blossom; language the bud; action the fruit behind it. - Ralph Waldo Emerson
+Random Quote: Price is what you pay.
+Value is what you get. - Warren Buffett